 To begin, we suggest selecting one of the options from the Filing Types dropdown, then selecting a particular drug.
 Descriptions of these options can be found at the bottom of the page.

 This page contains all of the publicly available content in all of these reports received by the Oregon Drug Price Transparency Program.
 Information claimed by a manufacturer to be trade secret in a report, other information response, or correspondence will not be posted until a final determination has been made by the department or the director.
-Any information claimed to be a trade secret determined by the department to be exempt from disclosure will not be directly posted publicly, but will be generally described.
-An explanation for the determination from the department will be included nearby.
+Any information claimed to be a trade secret and determined by the department to be exempt from disclosure will not be directly posted publicly, but will be generally described with an explanation for the determination.

 There are four main reports types accessible using the Filing Types dropdown:

 New Spec.
 Drug: The Prescription Drug Price Transparency Act requires prescription drug manufacturers to report on new prescription drugs with a price of $670 or more (threshold amount is set by OAR 836-200-0505).
 Reports must be submitted to the department within 30 days of the market entry date of a prescription drug meeting the reporting threshold.